olliechick/amp-kiwisaver-helper-deprecated/README.md

 2. Open the report PDF, select all (Ctrl+A), then copy it and paste it into this app.

 3. That's it!
-You will now see how much you still need to contribute, and you can export the contributions that count to a CSV.
+You will now see how much you still need to contribute (in the bottom left), and you can export the contributions that count to a CSV.

 ## Notes